whisthq/whist/main-webserver/payments/README.md

-#Payments

-The spec as this interface was being written: https://www.notion.so/tryfractal/The-Fractal-Payments-Interface-eaa14ff337f94dd68ce9f812f748217f
+# Payments

+Take a look at [this spec](https://www.notion.so/tryfractal/The-Fractal-Payments-Interface-eaa14ff337f94dd68ce9f812f748217f) for our thoughts as this was being written.
+The main takeaway is that we don't want to have to maintain our own payments service, so we use Stripe to process payments.
+One of our focuses is to have Stripe do most of the work for us; for example, all subscription status information is stored on the Stripe side, and if we need that information we pull it from Stripe directly.

-This folder in the webserver repo contains all the code involving user payments (all except the tests).
+This folder in the webserver repo contains all the server-side code involving user payments (all except the tests).
+This mini-"library" for payments is called by the webserver (with the helper function `get_customer_status`) as well as in client-applications (to create the billing/checkout portals).

 ```
 .
 ├── README.md
 ├── __init__.py
 ├── stripe_blueprint.py <- contains HTTP endpoints for the payments interface
-├── stripe_client.py <- a Stripe client class, to consolidate our stripe actions into one file
 └── stripe_helpers.py <- helper functions that help process the information coming through the HTTP endpoints
 ```